wayneseymour/guess-it-ng/README.md

 Angular app that is helping me learn `two` things:

-Recursion in `JS`, and of course Angular, specifically `modularization' in Angular.
+Recursion in `JS`, and of course Angular, specifically `modularization` in Angular.